-Diamond drilling will commence in early May, providing samples for first pass metallurgical testing.
-The planned metallurgical studies, along with preliminary mining studies and resource definition drilling, are expected to contribute to a Scoping Study for the Project, planned for completion before the end of 2017.
+Diamond drilling will commence in May, providing samples for first pass metallurgical testing.
+The planned metallurgical studies, along with preliminary mining studies and resource definition drilling, will contribute to a Scoping Study for the Project, planned to be completed before the end of 2017.

-Figure 1: Drilling Assay Results extending mineralised strike to 1.9 km
+Figure 1: Drilling Assay Results extending mineralised strike to 6 km

-Figure 2: Drilling completed by Celsius resources extending mineralised strike to over 11 km
+Figure 2: Drilling completed by Celsius Resources extending mineralised strike to over 11 km